nathanvid/infinitemage-website/content/chapters/chapter_0208.md

 "Let's separate here.
 Even knowing the way, finding it is another matter.
 It would be better for at least one person to go ahead."

 "Will you be okay?
-If I can't disable the Mecha System, there's no point in me going first.
+If I can't disable the Mecca System, there's no point in me going first.
 If there are enemies in Ingris, it might be more effective to deal with them together."

 Canis looked back at the portal.